snimu/blog/contents/mot-scaling/article.md

 It's of course of interest to scale the models further and see how it goes, but my budget is limited so I want to focus on developing the technique itself further.
 I have two specific things in mind: finetuning existing, token-based models, and cheap decoding of multiple bytes at the output.

+### Longer byte sequences

+Pulling bytes at input -> longer sequences will only give more context (though in the first few bytes, there will still be plenty of padding, now more than ever).

+Pulling bytes at output -> multi-byte / multi-token prediction -> would be intereting to take this further (and at some point, reducing the loss weights for the far-out bytes is an option, too)

 ### Finetuning token-based models with MoT

+See original MoT post (LINK)

 ### Sampling trajectories from multi-byte predictions